EPFL-LAP/fpga23-straight-lsq-interface/README.md

 ## Prerequisites

 In order to reproduce the main results, the following dependencies are needed:
-1) Dynamatic's virutal machine (VM) through the following link https://dynamatic.epfl.ch/ which contains the LLVM infrastructure, the Dynamatic tool and Modelsim
+1) Dynamatic's virutal machine (VM) which contains an installation of the Dynamatic tool with its dependencies through the following link https://drive.google.com/file/d/1OI24totIPdp-P_inkdH1-slyNPw-huRL/view.
+The following link contains the VM setup instructions https://dynamatic.epfl.ch/downloads/DynamaticVM_setup_instructions.pdf
-2) Guorobi which is an MILP solver needed in Dynamatic's buffer placement
+2) Guorobi which is an MILP solver needed in Dynamatic's buffer placement through the following link https://www.gurobi.com/downloads/?campaignid=2027425882&adgroupid=77414946611&creative=601650357813&keyword=gurobi&matchtype=e&gclid=eaiaiqobchminsvdsbr3-givrgklch2j8wkaeaayasabegloxvd_bwe
 3) Vivado 2019.2

 ## Code Organization and Result Reproduction